saihgupr/HomeAssistantVersionControlBeta/homeassistant-version-control/README.md

 Home Assistant Version Control provides complete version history for your setup.
 It automatically tracks every change to your YAML configuration files using a robust local Git backend.
 Browse your history, visualize diffs, and restore individual files or your entire configuration to any previous state with a single click.

 > [!IMPORTANT]
 > 1. **Existing Git Repos:** If you already have a `.git` folder in your `/config` directory, **back it up first**.
-The add-on will use your existing repository but may conflict with your workflow through auto-commits and history manipulation (rebasing/squashing old commits). **For best results, delete the existing `.git` folder** and let the add-on create a fresh repository.
+The add-on will use your existing repository but may conflict with your workflow through auto-commits and automatic merging of old history. **For best results, delete the existing `.git` folder** and let the add-on create a fresh repository.
 > 2. **Backup Strategy:** While this add-on provides excellent version control, **do not rely on it as your sole backup method**.
 Always maintain external backups (e.g., Google Drive, Samba) of your Home Assistant instance.

 ---